nshantha/mcp-manager/README.md

 **Built with ❤️ using modern web technologies and enterprise security practices.**

-For questions or contributions, please check the documentation in `project_documentation/` or create an issue.
+For questions or contributions, please create an issue in the repository.